consensuslayer/fhenix-docs/docs/devdocs/Setting Up Your Environment/Hardhat.md

 pnpm localfhenix:start
 ```

-This will start a LocalFhenix instance in a docker container, managed by the `fhenix-hardhat-docker` plugin for Hardhat.
+This will start a LocalFhenix instance in a Docker container, managed by the `fhenix-hardhat-docker` plugin for Hardhat.
 If this worked you should see a `LocalFhenix started` message in your console.

 You've now officially created a LocalFhenix testnet. 🎉